-Q: Are walkways eligible?
+Q: ARE WALKWAYS ELIGIBLE?

 A: No. Walkways are not funded by the rebate program because they do not capture a significant amount of stormwater.
-If you would like to replace your walkway, however, we recommend doing so at the same time as other paver projects.
-This will bring down the per sf cost.
+The square footage of any impervious walkway removed counts towards square footage eligible for rebate, so long as it is not replaced with a permeable paver walkway.